basicjohn/johnedmondson.dev/README.md

 # John Edmondson's Portfolio

 This is the source code for my personal portfolio website.
 It's a single page application that I built using React and TypeScript.
-I'm using MaterialUI and Sass for styling and Netlify for hosting.
+I'm using MaterialUI and Sass for styling and AWS for hosting.

 ## Tech Stack

 **Client:** React, TypeScript, Bootstrap, Sass

-**Server:** Currently hosted on Netlify at [johnedmondson.dev](https://johnedmondson.dev).
+**Server:** Currently hosted on AWS at [johnedmondson.dev](https://johnedmondson.dev).

 ## Run Locally